Entomy/LibLangly/Documentation/articles/patterns-declarations.md

 let patternName = "First Literal" || "Second Literal"
 ~~~~

-*Note*: The order of these is dependent on the parser and specific behavior should not be assumed
+*Note*: The order of these is dependent on the parser and specific behavior should not be assumed.

 ### Concatenate